-Yes!
-As long as you live in Jefferson County, you can register for a library card.
-Complete the form below to apply for a Jefferson County Library Cooperative library card.
-Once you have successfully registered, you will receive an email with your card number.
-Be sure to save your library card number in a secure place.
-Then immediately use your library card to reserve materials online through the JCLC online database or access online resources from the Library in the Forest home page:
+Jefferson County residents may apply for a FREE TEMPORARY Jefferson County Library Cooperative library card using the form below.
+Once you have successfully registered, you will receive an email with your temporary card number.
+This temporary card may only be used to access online resources from the Library in the Forest home page.

 - Databases: Magazine, newspaper and journal articles from online databases.